95yoel/ts-logger/README.md

 | `Logger.end(label)`                  | Ends the timer and logs duration              |
 | `Logger.data(ctx, data)`             | Logs a data structure at info level           |
 | `Logger.styles`                      | Returns the current CSS styles by level       |

+## 🚀 CI/CD Pipeline

+This project uses **GitHub Actions** to automate checks and ensure reliability on every commit to `main`.

+The pipeline includes:

+- ✅ Linting with ESLint (`console.log` usage is blocked)
+- 🛠 TypeScript build validation (`tsc`)
+- 🔄 Automatic build of `dist/`
+- 📦 Upload of build artifacts
+- 🛑 Workflow fails on any warning or build issue

+You can view the full workflow [here](https://github.com/95yoel/ts-logger/actions/workflows/pipeline.yml).

 ## 📄 License